dustywhite7/pythonMikkeli/courseSlides/2 - Loops.md

 # Some Shorthand

-We can also write for loops as **iterators** in order to use them to quickly create lists:
+We can also write for loops as **list comprehensions** in order to use them to quickly create lists:

 ```python
 myList = [x**2 for x in range(1,11)]